gubskaia/recipe-app/README.md

 - Each category includes an image and its name.
 - Fetches data from an external API using Retrofit.
 - Built with Jetpack Compose for UI rendering.
+- **New Feature**: Added a detailed category screen that displays the category name, image, and description when a user selects a category from the list.

+## Screens

+### Recipe List Screen
+Displays a grid of recipe categories with an image and name for each category.

+### Category Detail Screen
+When a user taps on a category, they are taken to a detail screen that shows:
+- The category's name.
+- The category's image.
+- The category's description (if available).

 ## Technologies Used